The Bankrate promise

 What condition is your home in?

-Most buyers want a move-in-ready home — meaning they’d rather not have to purchase a place in need of major repairs.
+Most buyers want a move-in-ready home — meaning they’d rather not have to purchase a place in need of major work.
 When was your roof last replaced?
 Is your HVAC system running well?
 One of the keys to selling your house is making sure that buyers will be impressed.
 Try to strike a balance between making crucial repairs without investing in anything too major: Bigger projects, like redoing your entire kitchen, will likely not recoup their costs.

 What taxes and other fees will you have to pay?